Higher connectivity of the Morse complex: The Morse complex

 \begin{definition}[Morse complex] The subcomplex $\morse(\Delta)$ of $\genmorse(\Delta)$ consisting of all acyclic $V$ is the \emph{Morse complex} of $\Delta$. \end{definition}

-The name ``Morse complex'' comes from the fact that the acyclic $V$ are precisely those arising as gradient vector fields of Forman discrete Morse functions on $\Delta$.
-We should remark that ``Morse complex'' also means a certain algebraic chain complex obtained from an acyclic matching, e.g., see \cite[Definition 11.23]{kozlov08}, but in this paper ``Morse complex'' will always mean $\morse(\Delta)$.
-For our purposes, the acyclicity of the $V$ in $\morse(\Delta)$ will be more important than the Forman discrete Morse functions producing them, but we mention all this for historical context (and to explain the name ``Morse complex'').
+Note that any subset of an acyclic discrete vector field is itself acyclic, so $\morse(\Delta)$ really is a subcomplex.
+We should remark that the term ``Morse complex'' also means a certain algebraic chain complex obtained from an acyclic matching, e.g., see \cite[Definition 11.23]{kozlov08}, but in this paper ``Morse complex'' will always mean $\morse(\Delta)$.